Blaine County, Montana: Economy

 The main industry in Blaine County is agriculture.
 The main employers on the Reservation are the Gros Ventre and Assiniboine tribes.

 Education

-Fort Belknap College is located on the Fort Belknap Indian Reservation.
+Aaniiih Nakoda College (formerly Fort Belknap College) is located on the Fort Belknap Indian Reservation.
 Public high schools in the county include Harlem High School in Harlem, Chinook High School in Chinook, and Turner High School in Turner.